Breaking the HBM Bit Cost Barrier: Domain-Specific ECC for AI Inference Infrastructure

 \subsection{Impact of Random Access Intensity}

-We next evaluate the sensitivity of inference throughput to the fraction of random memory accesses under a high raw BER of $10^{-3}$.
-Fig.~\ref{fig:rand_intensity} shows token throughput as the random-access ratio increases from 0\% to 10\% for six RS codeword lengths.
-Under purely sequential traffic (0\% random), throughput increases consistently with codeword size, rising from 13.90 tokens/s (64B) to 18.05 tokens/s (2048B).
-This trend highlights the benefit of longer codewords in amortizing ECC overhead: larger codewords have higher code rates, reducing redundancy and improving effective memory bandwidth.

-However, introducing even a small fraction of random access disrupts this advantage.
-At 2\% random access, throughput drops across all cases, with larger codewords most affected.
-The 64B case decreases slightly to 13.85 tokens/s (–0.4\%), while the 2048B case drops more sharply to 14.26 tokens/s (–21.0\%).
-At 10\% random access, 64B still maintains 13.64 tokens/s (–1.9\%), while 256B and 2048B fall to 11.87 (–19.2\%) and 7.31 tokens/s (–59.5\%), respectively.
-This pattern reflects the impact of access amplification.
-When a CRC failure occurs on a 34B chunk, it escalates into a full-codeword read or read-modify-write, and the associated overhead scales with codeword size.
-Consequently, in workloads with even modest random activity, moderate codeword lengths (256B–512B) offer the best trade-off between ECC efficiency and access amplification, while very large codewords become increasingly inefficient.
+We sweep the random‐access ratio from 0\% to 10\% at BER $10^{-3}$ (Fig.~\ref{fig:rand_intensity}).
+With purely sequential traffic, throughput rises with codeword size from 13.90 tokens/s (64B) to 18.05 tokens/s (2048B) due to parity amortization.
+Even small randomness erodes this benefit: at 2\% random, 2048B drops to 14.26 tokens/s (-21.0\%) while 64B is 13.85 tokens/s (-0.4\%).
+At 10\% random, 64B holds 13.64 tokens/s (-1.9\%), 256B falls to 11.87 tokens/s (-19.2\%), and 2048B collapses to 7.31 tokens/s (-59.5\%).
+The cause is CRC failures on 34B chunks that escalate into full-codeword fetches or read-modify-writes, whose penalty grows with codeword size.
+For workloads with even modest randomness, moderate codeword sizes (256B–512B) strike the best balance between parity amortization and escalation overhead.